SDearing/Math/GCD and LCM Calculations.md

 25| (5)x(5)
 Prime Factors of 75: 3x5x5

-We then multiply each factor using two 5s as it occurs twice./d
+We then multiply each factor using two 5s as it occurs twice.

 2x3x5x5= 125